Is Horsehair Used For Upholstery For A Sofa? (Answered)

 Final Thoughts

 The use of horsehair in upholstering has dramatically reduced over the years due to many reasons.
 One of the main ones is that horses are not considered prestigious and are only owned by the rich with the high technology in motor vehicles.
 Strict laws have also been enforced to curb the destruction of horse lives.
-Horsehair is also scarce since horsehair grows in specific places, unlike sheep wool that extends throughout the sheep’s body.
+Horsehair is also scarce since horsehair grows in specific places, unlike sheep wool extends throughout the sheep’s body.
 This makes the quantity of hair harvested horseless.
-Despite all these, horsehair is expensive but has many uses even in upholstery. .
+Despite all these, horsehair is expensive but has many uses even in upholstery.

 References: